timohenz/Stock-Market-Snippets/README.md

 Brosciensce says that it's a Buy-the-rumor-Sell-the-news event or that the stock moons after surprisingly good new tech.
 That's hard to verify since there are few years for sound statistics (and 2015 Apple is a very different company from 2020 Apple).
 Thus yearly line chart +-6 trading days around the event.

+### sankey

+Analyse a companies earnings income sheet.
+Specify ticker and quaterly/annual at the top.

+### proportions

+Visualize the proportions of Market Cap, Annual Revenue, Annual Operating Income, Liabilities and Assets.